Dalmuir: Dalmuir Public Schools (closed)

-Shopping and Recreation
+Recreation and leisure

 Cinema

 Dalmuir's only purpose built cinema, the Regal on Dumbarton Road, opened in 1916 by owners Dalmuir Cinema House.
 Originally it only showed silent films and was closed in 1966.

 Dalmuir Park

-Opened in 1906 and originally named Overtoun Park, it consists of 7 ha of landscaped and open space with a golfcourse, bowling green, tennis courts and children's play areas.
+Opened in 1906 and originally named Overtoun Park, it consists of 7 ha of landscaped and open space with a golf course, bowling green, tennis courts and children's play areas.
 The park has main entrances at Mountblow and Overtoun Road and originally a level crossing at the original Collins Mill access close to the Beardmore tenements and Dalmuir Village.
 The replacement underpass tunnel was added in 1907, which gave access to the grounds of Dalmuir House, which were incorporated into the Park in 1908.
 The park went under a renovation in 2013.

 A municipal golf course is located at the north end of Dalmuir Park on Overtoun Road.
 The course is a highly rated municipal owned 18 hole course, 5349 in length and a par of 68.
-Dalmuir Park Bowling Club is located in the Park at Overtoun Road.
-There is another bowling club, Dalmuir Bowling Club on Stevenson Street that was founded in 1883.
+There is a bowling club, Dalmuir Bowling Club on Stevenson Street that was founded in 1883.